 Or, you hire the stylist for pulling props AND for working with you on set.
 Obviously, my favorite way of shooting.
 Talk with your prop stylist, and ask them for an estimate for their pricing if you are not sure how to price this.

 Prop stylists also have different rates depending on the type of job it is, so ask them what their rates are for your job.
+You can expect pricing from $500 a day on the low end for editorial work and all the way up to $1000+ for ad work.

 ANY OTHER EXPENSES: Think of anything else that is needed for your shoot, and make sure to put it in the estimate.
 If you forgot something, and didn’t put this in the estimate, and your client already signed it, you have two options.